Mountain City, Texas

 Mountain City is a city in Hays County, Texas, United States.
-The population was 648 at the 2010 census.
+The population was 622 at the 2020 census.

+History

 From the early 1850s until the 1880s, Mountain City was a sprawling community on the old Stagecoach Road that served as an important hub in the ranching and farming industries of the newly formed Hays County.
 The original Mountain City was centered near the modern community of the same name, but stretched from the Blanco River around present-day Kyle all the way to Manchaca Springs northeast of present-day Buda.

 The first settlers, such as Chattanooga native Phillip Allen and his family, landed in Mountain City around the time of the Texas Revolution in 1835 and 1836.
 Allen had acquired more than 4600 acre of land in what would become northern Hays County from Ben Milam's colony grant from the Republic of Texas.
 But American Indians in the area fought to maintain control of their ancestral lands, driving the settlers away.
 Allen left to fight against Mexico for Texas independence.

 In 1846, after the Texas Rangers had been enlisted to drive out the Indians, Allen and his family successfully settled their land.
 When Hays County was formed two years later, Allen became one of the first commissioners and was active in local politics until his death in 1860.

 Another early family was the Buntons.
-Tennessee native John Wheeler Bunton moved to Texas in the early 1830s, signed the Declaration of Texas Independence, and served on the first Texas legislature.
+Tennessee native John Wheeler Bunton moved to Texas in the early 1830s, signed the Texas Declaration of Independence, and served on the first Texas legislature.
 Just after the Texas Revolution, Bunton returned to Tennessee to marry his sweetheart, and brought back with him a company of 140 settlers for the new frontier.
 But while traveling by steamer from New Orleans to Texas, their ship was captured by a Mexican man of war and the party was imprisoned in Mexico city for three days.

 According to historical lore, Bunton's smooth-talking wife, Mary Howell Bunton, convinced their captors that they were American citizens legally entering Texas under the colonization law granted by Mexico to Stephen F. Austin.
 After their release, the Buntons continued on to Mountain City, where they built their "Rancho Rambolette" and began to farm and raise a family.
 Other early settlers included families such as the Vaughans, Bartons, Barbers, Porters, Moores, Rectors and Turners.